ZIMISONeed help?

 The Ingredients That Actually Have Evidence

 The key word is consistent.
 Vitamin C isn't a spot treatment you dab on once.
 It works through daily application that gradually reduces melanin production over time.
-Most people who say 'Vitamin C didn't work for me' used it inconsistently or used a derivative that doesn't penetrate effectively.
+Most people who say 'Vitamin C didn't work for me' used it inconsistently — or gave up because their L-Ascorbic Acid serum stung, oxidized, or irritated their skin within weeks.

 Hydroquinone is the other clinically proven option, but it requires a prescription in many countries and has potential side effects with long-term use.
-For most people, L-Ascorbic Acid is the safest effective option.
+For most people, a well-formulated daily Vitamin C serum is the safest, most sustainable option.

 Why Most Dark Spot Treatments Fail